Site founded Sept. 1, 2000. We passed 3.5 million page views on Oct. 10, 2009

 (bullet) Read about how you can order CDs that include our photo features from the first five years of our Subscribers Edition.
 Perfect for gifts.

 You can click the donation button to contribute to the rising costs of this site.
-You can also subscribe to our optional Subscribers-Paid Journal magazine online, which enters its tenth year with exclusive stories, in-depth research and photos that are shared with our subscribers first.
+See many examples of how you can aid our project and help us continue for another ten years.
+You can also subscribe to our optional Subscribers-Paid Journal magazine online, which celebrated its tenth anniversary in September 2010, with exclusive stories, in-depth research and photos that are shared with our subscribers first.
 You can go here to read the preview edition to see examples of our in-depth research or read how and why to subscribe.

 You can read the history websites about our prime sponsors